To Rome, With Love

 We walked down to a local restaurant and were greeted by an incredibly friendly staff who helped us decide what to order.
 Collin raved about his pizza and the pasta was incredible!
 We ended up going back again a couple of times.

-The next day we may our way over to the Vatican.
+The next day we made our way over to the Vatican.

 It was definitely warm that day and we tried to shade ourselves with the shawls we brought to enter the church.
 Luckily the security line didn't take too long and we were soon inside one of my favorite places on Earth, St. Peter's Basilica.